Art is a specific empathic healing practice

 Although my early music was probably a form of water torture for any listener, the process of creating music was magical for me.
 I was able to train my hands and my ears to home in on specific sounds and actions, I was able to exercise my memorization and sequencing skills, and I was able to express emotions in many different ways as I played and replayed my songs.

-Art gave me a way to utilize my intense Einfühlung capacities in a safe, intentional, manageable, and tangible way.
-Art and music helped me learn about myself as an individual, and they helped me develop grounded intrapersonal empathic skills.
+Art gave me a way to utilize my intense Einfühlung capacities in safe, intentional, manageable, and tangible ways.
+Art and music helped me learn about myself as an individual, and they helped me develop grounded interior empathic skills.

 As you search through your home for your artistic practice, don’t be too upset if you don’t find anything except some old art supplies at the back of the closet, covered with a layer of dust, hope, and faint shame.